 As the pharmaceutical supply chain industry looks toward 2023, PDG has collaborated with industry stakeholders to develop a Foundational Blueprint for 2023 Interoperability (The Blueprint).
 The Blueprint is a critical initial framework for implementation of the Drug Supply Chain Security Act (DSCSA)’s 2023 interoperability requirements across the pharmaceutical supply chain, and is an important step toward achieving PDG’s mission to develop, advance, and sustain an effective and efficient model for interoperable tracing and verification of prescription pharmaceuticals.

 This document sets forth the PDG-defined compliance requirements and business requirements for 2023 interoperability.
 Compliance requirements represent characteristics of proposed systems and processes that are necessary to meet the statutory obligations of the DSCSA.
 Business requirements represent technical characteristics of proposed systems and processes that are operationally necessary to satisfy a compliance requirement.
 Individual companies’ legal interpretations of the specific scope compliance may differ, PDG believes all of the requirements in this document are practically necessary to efficiently achieve interoperability as intended by the DSCSA.
+The May 2023 approved changes to Chapters 3 and 4 may be viewed here.

 Chapter 1: Understanding of Compliance Requirements and Baseline Business Requirements

 Drug traceability is a highly technical and detailed topic and the systems and processes necessary to implement it are complex.
 The DSCSA, for the most part, provides only general requirements and leaves many of the details of implementation to industry and/or FDA.
 Recognizing the divergence between statute and practice, this Chapter provides PDG’s general understanding of the statutory requirements of the DSCSA and defines baseline business requirements that frame the general systems and processes for implementation of the main components of the DSCSA: (1) secure, electronic, interoperable systems and processes for the exchange of serialized transaction information (TI) and transaction statements (TS), (2) secure, electronic, interoperable systems and processes for product-identifier verification, and (3) secure, electronic, interoperable systems and processes for tracing.
+The June 2022 changes approved to the Blueprint may be viewed here, and the December 2022 changes approved to the Blueprint may be viewed here.

 Join the Conversation